advecchia/dbserver-voting/README.md

 > $ git clone https://github.com/advecchia/dbserver-voting.git
 > $ cd dbserver-voting

 Update the target folder and run the system in local or production modes:
-> $ mvn clean install
+> $ mvn spring-boot:run -Drun.profiles=local
-> $ java -jar target/voting-0.0.1-SNAPSHOT.jar --spring.profiles.active=local
-> $ java -jar target/voting-0.0.1-SNAPSHOT.jar --spring.profiles.active=prod
+> $ mvn spring-boot:run -Drun.profiles=prod

 Open in your browser this [System url](http://localhost:8080/voting).

 # Tests
 An automated test coverage is important so a value over 90% is considered acceptable.
 To run the tests execute the following command:
 > $ TBD
+> $ karma run

 # Challenges
-Thinking about the needed architecture and also make the initial setup configuration is of course the most part of the problem.
+Think about the architecture and also make the initial setup configuration is of course the most difficult part of the task.

 # Improvements
 Configure the use of Flyway plugin to deal with database migrations.